-Banks consider quitting Barcelona as Catalonia threatens split from Spain
+Top bank moving HQ out of Catalonia over threat of split from Spain

-Catalonia could lose two of Spain's biggest banks over a threat by the region's political leaders to declare independence.
+One of Spain's biggest banks says it's moving its headquarters out of Catalonia following a threat by the region's political leaders to declare independence.
+And another major lender may soon follow suit.

-Banco Sabadell confirmed it was thinking about moving its legal home out of the region, and another major financial institution -- Caixabank (CAIXY) -- was reported to be considering doing the same.
+Banco Sabadell said late Thursday that its board decided to shift the company's legal home from Barcelona -- Catalonia's regional capital -- to Alicante in southeastern Spain "in order to protect the interests of our customers, shareholders and employees."

-Sabadell's board met Thursday to discuss a move from Barcelona -- Catalonia's regional capital.
-It decided to base the bank in Alicante in southeastern Spain, Spanish newspaper El Pais reported after the meeting.
+Another Catalan financial institution, Caixabank (CAIXY), was reported to also be considering relocating its head office.

 Catalonia's government was planning to make a unilateral declaration of independence from Spain as early as Monday, following a disputed and chaotic referendum Sunday in which two million Catalans voted to break away.